Medically reviewed by Drugs.com. Last updated on May 11, 2022.

 - The recommended starting dose for adult patients is 50 to 100 Units/kg 3 times weekly intravenously or subcutaneously.

-Zidovudine-treated HIV-infected Patients
+Zidovudine-treated Patients with HIV-infection

 The recommended starting dose in adults is 100 Units/kg as an intravenous or subcutaneous injection 3 times per week.